Rational linear subspaces of hypersurfaces over finite fields: Proofs

 Likewise, the Fano variety $F_r(X)$ of $r$-planes will be irreducible of the expected dimension $(r+1)(n-r)-\binom{d+r }{ r}$ provided

-\end{theorem} Given $n,d,r$, we will show this result holds over arbitrary fields of all but finitely many characteristics, allowing us to apply the Lang-Weil bound.
-Throughout the proof, all schemes will be defined over $\Spec \ZZ$ unless otherwise indicated.
+\end{theorem} Given $n,d,r$, we will show this result holds over arbitrary fields of all but finitely many characteristics, allowing us to apply the Lang--Weil bound: \begin{theorem}[{Lang and Weil \cite[Theorem 1]{LW54}}] There exists a constant $A(n,d,r)$ depending only on $n,d,r$ such that the following holds: For every geometrically irreducible projective variety $V \subset \PP^n_{\FF_q}$ of degree $d$ and dimension $r$ over a finite field $\FF_q$, we have